-- Provincial masking requirements have been relaxed in most indoor settings. - Masking is required on public transit, in health care settings and medical clinics, long-term care and retirement homes, shelters and congregate care settings. - Masking is required in public places under federal travel requirements following travel outside of Canada. - Masking is required in public places under provincial isolation guidance when recovering from a Covid-19 diagnosis or following an exposure. - Public health officials strongly recommend masking in certain indoor settings when physical distancing may not be possible. - o Individuals may choose to wear masks where not required by regulation. - Businesses and organizations may choose to implement their own rules related to masking for patrons and workers.
+- Provincial masking requirements have been relaxed in most indoor settings. - Masking is required in public places under provincial isolation guidance when recovering from a Covid-19 diagnosis or following an exposure. - Public health officials strongly recommend masking in certain indoor settings when physical distancing may not be possible. - o Individuals may choose to wear masks where not required by regulation. - Businesses and organizations may choose to implement their own rules related to masking for patrons and workers.